350 Sacramento: A Local Response to a Global Emergency

 Concern about the climate crisis continues to grow as extreme weather becomes the norm.
 The drought in California is unprecedented--see blog post (2/21/14) for Drought Talking Points and share them with others.

 350 Sacramento is seeking solutions to climate change on many fronts.
-We have low-carbon lifestyle activities like the book group on Feb 22 and our bike team for May is Bike Month, we encourage politicians to do the right thing by supporting the anti-fracking gathering on March 15 and sending comments to the State Dept (if you haven't submitted yours time is running out--see below), we support other organizations working on climate issues, and we are planning a Town Hall meeting in May to network and share ideas on what needs to be done locally.
+We have low-carbon lifestyle activities like the book group (occurred on Feb 22) and our bike team for May is Bike Month, we encourage politicians to do the right thing by supporting the anti-fracking gathering on March 15, we support other organizations working on climate issues, and we are planning a Town Hall meeting in May to network and share ideas on what needs to be done locally.

 Get involved in whatever way you prefer.
 Participate in events, volunteer, bike, send in comments, go to rallies.
 It's going to take all of us to address this huge challenge.
 350 Sac needs volunteers to table, help with the Town Hall, and other activities.
 Join us.

-KEYSTONE XL PIPELINE/ Final Comment Period ends March 7: The release of the State Department's Final Environmental Impact Statement at the end of January started a crucial public comment period.
-Please tell Secretary Kerry that Keystone XL is NOT in our national interest!
-For more information and to sign on to a public comment go to credoaction.com or 350.org .
+KEYSTONE XL PIPELINE/ Final Comment Period ended March 7: The release of the State Department's Final Environmental Impact Statement at the end of January started a crucial public comment period, which ended March 7.

 OIL TRAINS THROUGH SACRAMENTO/DAVIS: More oil was spilled from trains in 2013 than the last 40 years combined.
 Here, in 3.5 minutes, is the story: "Video: How Oil Trains Put the Northwest At Risk".
 These are the trains that are going through Sacramento.
 We will have more information about actions to stop the oil trains soon.
 Local residents participated in the public discussion of crude-by-rail trains rolling through Davis at the city’s Natural Resources Commission meeting on January 27th.
 See also Oil Trains page.

 350 SACRAMENTO PLANNING MEETING.
-Our next planning meeting will be in March--TBA.
+Our next planning meeting will be on April 9.
 We will talk about these activities and more.
 Please join us--call for location.

 The graphic below says it all.
 We are now in uncharted territory and our current emissions will determine whether the next century is livable or not.
 From Quartz (qz.com); Jos Hagelaars/Max Edkins/World Bank.